OntimizeWeb/docs/docs/addons/ontimize_web_ngx_report/components/report-store.md

 title: "Report store"
 permalink: /report/components/report-store/overview
 layout: default
-nav_exclude: true
+parent: Report
+grand_parent: Addons
+nav_order: 3
 ---

+{: .note}
->**NOTE:** Remember to complete the steps you need to perform on your backend server to complete the report store configuration following this [link](https://ontimize.github.io/ontimize-boot/basics/reports/report-store){:target="_blank"}
+>Remember to complete the steps you need to perform on your backend server to complete the report store configuration following this [link](https://ontimize.github.io/ontimize-boot/basics/reports/report-store){:target="_blank"}

 To add that in your application run a reports with jasper template you have to follow the following steps